Lodging Type: Self-catering House

 Deloraine is the headquarters of Offbeat Safaris’ Mobile Riding Safari operation.
 The stables hold about 80 horses, some trained for safari and others for polo.
 There is a cross country course and a polo ground.
 Game drives in Lake Nakuru National Park, famed for its flamingo-filled lake and abundance of rhino, and trips to Lake Bogoria, famed for its hot springs, can be arranged.
 Deloraine House is in the foothills of Mt Londiani, about 10 mins from the Nakuru-Kericho highway.

-To request availability / quotation, add Deloraine House to your shortlist.
+To find out more, or request a quotation, add Deloraine House to your list of favourites.